 Dalio's macro perspective earned Bridgewater special acclaim in the 2000s.
 As a longtime student of the economy, Dalio saw signs of trouble prior to the 2008 financial crisis.
 He adjusted the Bridgewater portfolios to prepare for a recession, and the move paid off.
 In 2008, Bridgewater's Pure Alpha fund grew, while the average hedge fund lost 19%.

 Uncorrelated assets do not move together, either directly or inversely.
-For example, gold and the S&P 500 have a low correlation; the S&P 500 can crash without affecting gold spot prices.
+For example, gold and the S&P 500 are not tightly correlated; the S&P 500 can rise or fall without a proportional change in gold spot prices.

 Bridgewater portfolios are diversified across asset types, sectors, and currencies.
-Dalio has also said he owns cryptocurrencies as a diversification strategy.
+Dalio has also said he owns cryptocurrencies as a diversification strategy, though he has been critical of digital currencies as a store of value.

 Investments Ray Dalio avoids